 Request a Presentation

 Red Rock Search and Rescue provides this presentation free of charge to groups in the community!
 We have presented for Emergency Preparedness Fairs, the American Heritage Girls, and Boy Scouts.
 Our trained volunteers would be happy to visit youth-oriented groups and classrooms.
-The Hug-a-Tree curriculum meets certain health standards and is a great companion lesson for the national Every Kid in a Park initiative.
+The Hug-a-Tree curriculum meets certain health standards and is a great companion lesson for the national Every Kid Outdoors initiative.

 To request a presentation, please complete and submit the following form.
 We will communicate with you as soon as possible to confirm the details.